Research and Laboratory Safety

 The memo describing the chemical inventory requirement and procedures is available upon request.

 It is the responsibility of the lab occupants (NOT EH&S) to verify that the emergency eyewash and fire extinguishers are in working order.
 Activate the emergency eyewash weekly to verify water flows with reasonable pressure.
 If the eyewash does not provide adequate water flow, contact the Environmental Specialist at 7-2211.
-Print and post documentation that the eyewash is not functioning, such as our Out of Service sign.
+Print and post documentation that the eyewash is not functioning, such as our Out of Service sign (pdf, 13KB).

 New York State Fire Code requires that fire extinguishers be checked monthly to verify that they have not been discharged.
 As a lab occupant, it is your responsibility to verify that the pin is in place, seal is unbroken, and that the dial (if present) indicates appropriate pressure.
 If you have questions, please contact one of the fire protection specialists for guidance at 7-2211.

 The Office of Environmental Health and Safety advises EXTREME caution when working with or around Hydrofluoric Acid.
 All personnel working in a lab where Hydrofluoric Acid is used or stored must be trained about the hazards of the substance.
 Calcium Gluconate and Calcium Hydroxide are available from Environmental Health and Safety for any lab or facility at Binghamton University where Hydrofluoric Acid is going to be used or stored.
-A warning sign can be posted to warn lab occupants about the hazards of the lab and what actions to follow.
+A warning sign (pdf, 65KB) can be posted to warn lab occupants about the hazards of the lab and what actions to follow.

 Safety Audits are an important requirement for maintaining a safe working environment.
 Audits are conducted twice a year at Binghamton University.